tkalman/rdawg-pidinst__white-paper/white-paper/linking-datasets.rst

 neutron diffraction with the E2 - Flat-Cone Diffractometer beamline at BER II.
 The image show a screenshot of the data publication landing page which links the PID of the instrument.
+:numref:`snip-link-dataset-datacite-xml-relidentifier` and
-:numref:`snip-link-dataset-datacite-xml` shows a section of the DOI metadata from the same data publication containing this link.
+:numref:`snip-link-dataset-datacite-xml-relitem` show sections from the DOI metadata from the same data publication containing this link.

 .. figure:: /images/ND000001-landing.png
     :name: fig-link-hzb